eclipse-edc/Connector/onboarding.md

 - it's better to pass the config value directly into the business logic than passing the entire `ServiceExtensionContext`

+_The contents of this chapter are in `samples/03-configuration`._

 ## Implement a simple file transfer

+Now this is a big one.
+We'll actually create two connectors, a consumer and a provider, talking to each other via IDS.
+The consumer will initiate a file transfer and the provider will fulfill that request and copy a file to the desired location.

+_The contents of this chapter are in `samples/04-file-transfer`._

 ## Improve the file transfer